bhauman/bhauman.github.com/drafts/housing-bubble.md

 All the materials work together in a beautiful harmonious efficiency to obviate the need for a frame.

-Keep in mind that the plastic sheathing is 3/16" thick and that it is helping to provide structural support.
-Mind blowing when you think about it.
+Keep in mind that the plastic sheathing is 3/16" thick.
+When you think about how super thin and extremely lightweight this material is, the fact that it's providing structural support really blows my mind.

 ## The construction of current dome